nishants/e2e-ruby-lessons/docs/lessons/02-making-tests-maintainable.md

-And there would be an admin page which may look like :
+And there would be a **SiteAdminPage** page to verify if we have succesfully opened site admin.
+It may look like :

 ```ruby
 class SiteAdminPage < Page